What Is A Maisonette?

 When compared to a flat, a maisonette gives you better comfort when it comes to privacy.
 It has its entrance door separate from the communal area which makes you feel like it is your own house.
 You can have your post box and security guard if you think you need extra privacy and protection.
 Upper maisonettes floor can also benefit from a private outdoor space.

 Another advantage of having a maisonette over flats is that other neighbours will have fewer issues about having the common part clean.
 Because you will have a separate entrance where no one else will interfere.
 It generally has more storage space than single floor flats because they are mostly duplex or 2 two-level buildings.
-A maisonette is the right next step to move to if you are in a flat.
+A maisonette is a right next step to move to if you are in a flat.
 Another advantage of having Victorian maisonettes is that they allow extension in your maisonettes.
 But there are some strict rules and regulations which must be followed.

 Although maisonettes are cheaper than houses, they are still not houses.
 There are a few drawbacks as well.
 These drawbacks can be similar to flats, for example, some noisy neighbours, As it might be on high street shops there might be unwanted smell from streets or restaurants which also depends whether you are living near the street or not.
 Building fabrics and other external areas should also be maintained as there will be neighbours nearby.
 Another disadvantage of having maisonettes is that although they allow extension in your maisonettes, there are some strict rules and regulations which must be followed.
 Unlike houses permitted development rights do not apply to maisonettes and flats.
 Whenever you want to extend or modify your maisonette you must take Planning permission no matter what.
 This is mostly an honest process that needs to take around eight weeks from the submission of drawings to the local authority.